n4tn/Javascript/README.md

  Javascript has dynamic typing - we dont have to manually define the data type of the value stored in the variable (done automatically)

  **Value has type, NOT variable**

+ let is used to declare variables that can change later

+ var shouldn't be used as it is legacy - works similar to let